 - 6 onion peels or 2 yellow onions

-- 2 tablespoon loose leaf darjeeling tea or leftover tea (same amount)
+- 2 tbsp loose leaf darjeeling tea or leftover tea (same amount)

 - 2 cardamom pods optional